Photography BA (A), Digital Photography, 7.5 credits

 Progressive specialization: G1F - First cycle, has less than 60 credits in first-cycle course/s as entry requirements

-Answerable department: Department of Design
+Answerable department: Design

 Answerable faculty: Faculty of Science, Technology and Media